-We wanted to understand the state of this country’s unique pizza scene, share that information with the industry and use it to help deliver useful articles and information to our readers.
+We wanted to understand the state of Canada's unique pizza scene, share that information with the industry and use it to help deliver useful articles and information to our readers.

 Here are some highlights of what we learned.

 The first Canadian Pizza National Industry Survey polled operators across the country on their business specialties, challenges and needs as operators.

 The majority of operators who responded (70%) identified themselves as independent owner/operator/partner; 13% identified as chain or franchise executive/CEO/owner/partner; 9% identified as franchisee; 4% identified as independent senior manager; and 2% labelled themselves chain/franchise senior manager; 2% identified under “other” without specifying.